Liukpro/Corporate-Finance-Calc/README.md

 - **resolver.py** → selects computation paths and builds results
 - **streamlit_app.py** → final report and user interface

 > No financial logic outside DAG and resolver
-> No data cleaning inside formulas
 > No ambiguity in variable naming